-The mid 2017 MacBook in the highest performance configuration, with just 8GB of system RAM and an Intel HD Graphics GPU, has been tested for use with HD ProRes files.
+The early 2015 MacBook in the highest performance configuration, with just 8GB of system RAM and an Intel HD Graphics 5300 GPU, has been tested for use with HD ProRes files.
 For offline editing while you're traveling or just reviewing your BMD camera files from the days shoot its performance while limited is operational with HD timelines.